enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 ## Conclusion

 In conclusion, this blog article provides a data-driven analysis of the comparative performance of various indexing solutions.
-The results clearly demonstrate Envio's competitive edge in terms of indexing speed.
+The results clearly demonstrate Envio's competitive edge in terms of syncing speed on hypersync.
 As we continue our journey in the web3 space, we remain committed to delivering the best possible solutions for blockchain developers.

 ### Ship with us.